kkelchte/kkelchte.github.io/docs/2018-05-25_structuring_ideas.md

 Having this tricky controller behavior that acts slightly different every simulation could also explain the high dependency on small latencies due to different physical machines resulting in a large variation.

 It is however unclear how we best deal with this problem and whether it is our problem.

-If we want to ignore the problem or at least identify the problem we should at least run the doshico experiment with a floating camera object that acts perfectly stable.
+If we want to **ignore the problem** or at least identify the problem we should at least run the doshico experiment with a floating camera object that acts perfectly stable.
 Or we can test it with the turtlebot.
+Alternatively we could try to **generalize** over the different control parameters as defined above.
+A final and most attractive strategy might be to **learn to adapt** to the dynamics of the control in an unsupervised fashion.
+For this last strategy there are number of interesting tools to use:

+*